Post OTCF

 However, the next morning, after their exit of the shelter, the Alpine Jean Bellon restores the communications with PR and Adj/C Lanteri quotes it in these terms:

-For more information one can refer to our book [CASTILLON 76ºBAF] ©1991-1993.
+For more information one can refer to our book “CASTILLON 76ºBAF” ©1991-1993.
 Br Cima.

-The evening of the 22, with 18:45, notes Cape-Martin, whereas the men of Bridge St Louis know that Italian is in Menton, therefore behind them, their radio operator break down cutting them definitively any information.
+The evening of the 22, at 18:45, notes Cape-Martin, whereas the deck-hands St Louis know that Italian is in Menton, therefore behind them, their radio operator break down cutting them definitively any information.
 The Alpine ones of rest lengthen on their straw mattresses without finding the sleep.
 To take to their turn of duty the men the bodies of their comrades span painfully.
 All are bearded and release a strong odor.
 The air is respirable only thanks to the forced ventilation actuated regularly by one of them.
 But the concern is elsewhere!
 They feverishly scan the visual space of their weak observation field.

 The events give them reason because they are then the target of several attacks.
 But each time they start to draw, the Cape-Martin, attentive with least their noises, supports them his fires.

 Then having given order to the Bourgoin Sergeant to open fire with the least sign of its arm, S/Lt Gros advances towards the adversary and asks him that only one officer cross the bridge and approaches.
 Two or three officers advance.
-The dialogue with a Colonel is about the following:
+The dialog with a Colonel is about the following:

 The answer of the Military cadet falls like a chopper: